Japan Transport Safety Board

+Administrative affairs

+The headquarters is currently in the Yotsuya Tower (四谷タワー) in Yotsuya, Shinjuku, Tokyo.

+The headquarters was previously in the 2nd Building of the Central Common Government Office in Kasumigaseki, Chiyoda, Tokyo.

 Logo

 In March 2012, the JTSB adopted a logo.
 The sphere represents the desire to carry out investigations of accidents and to maintain independence and fairness.
 The lines around the sphere represent the air, land, and sea.
 The blue-green color of the sphere represents safety.